 Artist website: http://www.davidholyoake.com

-Holyoake's music is published by Reed Music and his compositions are receiving increasing recognition and performances throughout the UK, Australia, Belgium and beyond.
+Some of Holyoake's music is published by Reed Music and his compositions are receiving increasing recognition and performances in the UK, Australia, Belgium and beyond.
 His works are accessible, technically challenging, and have been described as displaying emotional depth, providing musicians with excellent material for either performance or study purposes.
 His music was part of the National Gallery of Victoria's first-ever sound programme, Now Hear This, featuring new music of 10 Melbourne composers as part of the National Gallery's 'Melbourne Now' exhibition in November 2013 - March 2014.

-He holds a Bachelor of Creative Arts and a Bachelor of Laws with Honours from the University of Melbourne, as well as performance qualifications from the Australian Board of Music Examinations.
-His concert works have been performed at such venues as the Great Hall of the National Gallery of Victoria, Melbourne, the Brisbane Convention Centre, the Royal Academy of Music London, Fairfields Hall London, Rich Mix London, Beursshouberg Brussels, and broadcast on ABC classic FM and other media.
+David Holyoake holds a Bachelor of Creative Arts and a Bachelor of Laws with Honours, both from the University of Melbourne, as well as performance qualifications from the Australian Board of Music Examinations.
+His concert works have been performed at venues such as the Great Hall of the National Gallery of Victoria, Melbourne, the Brisbane Convention Centre, the Royal Academy of Music London, Fairfields Hall London, Rich Mix London, Beursshouberg Brussels, and broadcast on ABC Classic FM and other media.
 Holyoake has also composed music in various genres for professional and amateur theatrical productions, for contemporary dance, and for television.
 In addition to his solo and chamber works, a number of commissions for soundtracks for film, theatre and contemporary dance can be heard on his spotify page here.